 There are many lakes in this park, Halfway Log Dump may not sound very inviting, but maybe that is why it is one of the quieter lakes offering day use.
 There are other lakes like Cyprus Lake that offer overnight camping.

 Point Pelee National Park is a tiny National Park, just 15 square kilometres, located on Canada’s most southern point.
-This National Park is great for bird watching as it is on the fly path of many migratory birds.
-As this park sits out in Lake Erie with no cities around it makes for the perfect place to go star gazing.
+This National Park is great for bird watching as it is on the flight path of many migratory birds.
+As this park sits out in Lake Erie with no cities around it makes for the perfect place to go stargazing.
 The park staff host lots of kids educational programs.
 Marsh Boardwalk is a great trail for all fitness levels.
 The two large towers provide amazing views of the ponds and cattail marsh.

 Pukaskwa National Park is located on the northern side of Lake Superior.
 A four-hour hike will take you to Chigamiwinigum Falls.
 Geocaching adventurists will turn their hikes into a treasure hunt, a GSP can be rented at the Hattie Cove Visitors Center or park kiosk.
 Rent a canoe and travel the shorelines for days without seeing a single soul.

-Ontario’s National Parks let you visit some of the most beautiful scenery in the world.
+Ontario’s National Parks lets you visit some of the most beautiful scenery in the world.
 So get your calendar, get the time off from your boss, and rent an RV and start exploring Ontario for your next great Canadian RV rental adventure.